annaKapl/To-Do-List-App/README.md

 To install the program, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone [https://github.com/your-username/your-repository.git](https://github.com/annaKapl/To-Do-List-App)`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd To-Do-List`
 3. Open the `index.html` file in a web browser.